M62 Junctions 25 to 30 Dynamic Hard Shoulder enhancements

 We are upgrading dynamic hard shoulder motorways – starting with the central reservation barriers

-In the meantime, we will be installing further safety measures for DHS motorways are in operation, including upgrading the central reservation barrier.
+We are installing further safety measures for DHS motorways in operation, including upgrading the central reservation barrier.

 Work will get underway this month in Yorkshire on a 1.7-mile section of the M62 between junctions 26 at Chain Bar and 28 at Tingley.
 Construction starts on 19 April and is expected to be complete in the Autumn

 Three lanes will remain open to traffic, with lane 4 closed and lane 3 slightly narrowed.
 There will be a reduced 50mph speed limit while work is being carried out.
 Occasional overnight closures will be needed, which will have fully signed diversion routes in place

 We will do all we can to keep disruption to a minimum, but we expect that delays could be severe at peak times, so we are encouraging drivers to plan their journeys to avoid peak times if possible.

 Concrete barriers are even stronger than metal ones and significantly reduce the risk of vehicles crossing over from one carriageway to another, improving safety and reducing the duration of incident-related congestion.

 They are also virtually maintenance free and will last twice as long as normal metal barriers, with far less need for closures for routine repairs.